Killer Tongue

-Killer Tongue (La lengua asesina) is a 1996 British/Spanish comedy sci-fi/horror film directed by Alberto Sciamma and starring Melinda Clarke, Jason Durr, and Robert Englund.
+Killer Tongue (La lengua asesina) is a 1996 British/Spanish science fiction comedy horror film directed by Alberto Sciamma and starring Melinda Clarke, Jason Durr, and Robert Englund.

+In the film, a female bank robber is infected with material from a meteor and transforms into a bloodthirsty killer.
+Her pet dogs are also infected, and transform into drag queens.

 Plot

-After a successful bank heist Candy and Johnny go on the run, abandoning the rest of their crew.
+In a region heavily implied to be the Southern Western U.S. with license plates from Texas and New Mexico seen, taking place after a successful bank heist, Candy and Johnny go on the run, abandoning the rest of their crew.
 Johnny is soon arrested and Candy is forced to hide out in a convent.
 An alien infested meteor lands in Candy's soup which infects her and her pet poodles.
 The infection causes dramatic changes in everyone who has consumed it, causing her poodles to transform into drag queens.

 Soon Candy also starts changing, her hair and skin change colour, spikes protrude from her spine, and her tongue extends and soon becomes murderous.
-This causes Candy to kill multiple people in various ways using her now bloodthirsty tongue.
+This causes Candy to kill multiple people in various ways, by using her now bloodthirsty tongue.